 I had not worn the shirt in public since high school, but it still fit, if a bit tighter.
-The starburst tie-dye, long-sleeve NFTY-GER shirt unearthed at my parents house during a COVID-19-related decampment from the city made its debut on the streets of San Francisco on a slightly overcast, partly hazy, nearly perfect October day.
+The tie-dye, long-sleeve NFTY-GER shirt unearthed at my parents' house during a COVID-related decampment from the city made its debut on the streets of San Francisco on a slightly overcast, partly hazy, nearly perfect October day.

 The outing was a success.
-The baby babbled, and the boy jumped his scooter over every item, both real and imagined, along Lake Street.
+The baby babbled, and my son jumped his scooter over every item, both real and imagined, along Lake Street.
 We headed deeper into the hilly portion of the neighborhood to increase the speed for my older son and to allow the baby to enjoy the view of a bucket truck completing repairs on street lights.

-That was when we met some friendly folks exploring the neighborhood for Halloween decorations.
-Mom and daughter were roughly the same age as father and son, so we talked, from about six feet apart, for the attention span of a 5-year-old.
+That was when we met some friendly folks exploring the neighborhood looking for Halloween decorations.
+They were roughly the same age as me and my older son, so we talked, from about six feet apart, for the attention span of a 5-year-old.

 We continued our walk and scoot, bumping into the same folks once again in front of a humongous spider decoration.
 It was then that mom said, “I was in NFTY!”